 Each bar in the sample indicates the number of people that achieved one particular score in a specific part of the test.
 When the sample is big enough, the tops of the bars will form a particular shape known as the bell curve, because it is shaped like a bell.

 At that point, a value called the standard deviation of the sample can be computed and the bars can be removed.
 The mean plus/minus one standard deviation is the area under the center of the bell curve that covers about 68% of the sample. [f1] This is what statisticians consider to be "standard".

 The score a person made in a test is looked up in a normal distribution table, resulting in a percentile, i.e. a value indicating how many percent of the population would not achieve the same score.
-E.g., a value in the 75th percentile would indicate that the test subject scored higher than 75% of the population, but lower than 25% of the population.
+E.g., a value in the 75th percentile would indicate that the test subject scored as high as 25% of the population, or higher than 75% of the population

 The last step in the computation of the IQ is to take the average of the weighted percentages and then turn the resulting percentage back into a score by reverse lookup in the normal distribution table.
 That score is called the cumulative IQ, or just IQ.

 Note that the result is also adjusted for age, gender, and education because, for some reason, we like the idea that IQ is stable while you age and independent of gender and education.